 Sylvania, Ohio is the prosperous suburb of Toledo where I went to high school.
-I graduated from the “new” high school (which is now over thirty years old), and to me, Sylvania was never a place that was afraid to spend a little money to improve itself.
+I graduated from the “new” high school (which is now over forty years old), and to me, Sylvania was never a place that was afraid to spend a little money to improve itself.

 Oh, not all of it – there were some spots in Sylvania Township everyone freely referred to as “Dogpatch” when I was a teenager – but all in all the city and the surrounding township came off pretty favorably.
 And I wasn’t the only one calling it Dogpatch.

 (Aside: When I was growing up, we knew “Dogpatch” as the residential areas generally in the Central Avenue – Holland-Sylvania Road area, but here’s a blogger who says Dogpatch was north of Alexis Road and west of Whiteford Road, which I agree with one hundred percent as well.)

 In the 1920s, however, miles of open space and farmland separated Sylvania from Toledo.
 And the village mayor’s court became a hub of enforcement of the Volstead Act of 1919, better known as Prohibition.

 This March 10, 1968 piece by John Grigsby told the story: with courts in Toledo overwhelmed with cases, Sylvania became the destination for “booze sleuths” – teams of federal, state and local law enforcement officials who brought their cases to Sylvania because, under state law, a mayor’s court could take jurisdiction over liquor arrests made anywhere in Lucas County (even Toledo).